-Speak Out can be used in confidence (where permitted by law), in multiple languages, at any time of the day or night, by any employee, subcontractor, or third-party such as people we work with.
+Concerns can be raised anonymously through Speak Out from most locations (where permitted by law) including those related to human rights.
+Speak Out is available in multiple languages, at any time of the day or night, by any employee, subcontractor, or third-party such as people we work with.
 Speak Out is promoted to employees and third parties at onboarding, as well as through employee handbooks, Ethics Code, posters, newsletters and other channels.
 Retaliation is strictly prohibited and any retaliation against those who Speak Out will be treated as a serious disciplinary offence.
+All concerns will be taken seriously.

-Allied Universal's International Ethics Committee oversees the delivery of our whistleblowing policy and conducts regular reviews of serious cases, investigation progress and resulting actions.
-In 2022, a total of 1,323 cases were raised via Speak Out (2021:1,460).
+Allied Universal's International Ethics Committee oversees the delivery of our whistleblowing policy and conducts regular reviews of serious cases, investigation progress and resulting actions for G4S.
+In 2024, a total of 1517 cases were raised via Speak Out (2023: 1,528).
 Every report is assessed and investigated further where appropriate.